What type of social life can someone expect in Washington DC?

 When we asked expats and global nomads about their social experiences in Washington DC, they replied...

 "Expatriates, retirees, and digital nomads living in Washington DC typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through networking events, meetups, and social clubs.
 There are also plenty of cultural activities, such as museums, galleries, and performances, to explore.
-Additionally, the city is home to a variety of restaurants, bars, and cafes, providing plenty of opportunities to socialize and make new friends," remarked another expat who made the move to Washington DC, the United States.
+Additionally, the city is home to a variety of restaurants, bars, and cafes, providing plenty of opportunities to socialize and make new friends," explained one expat living in Washington DC, the United States.

 Other Questions: